Going Live!

-Going Live! was a British children's television series that aired on BBC1 from 26 September 1987 to 17 April 1993.
+Going Live! is a British children's television series that aired on BBC1 from 26 September 1987 to 17 April 1993.
 It was presented by Phillip Schofield and Sarah Greene.
 Other presenters included Trevor and Simon, Annabel Giles, Phillip Hodson, Emma Forbes, Nick Ball, James Hickish and Mark Chase.

 In 1988, when the second series started, Greene was hurt in a helicopter crash with her then boyfriend, who subsequently became her husband, Mike Smith.
 Guest presenters stood in for her including T'Pau's Carol Decker.
 Similarly, in 1992–93 during the final series, Schofield was starring in Joseph and the Amazing Technicolor Dreamcoat and was unable to present the show.
 A third presenter took his place.
 Originally, then Australian soap Neighbours actor Kristian Schmid took the role but soon left after problems with his work permit.
-Various other celebrities to stand in included Shane Richie and Robbie Williams during his Take That days.
+Various other celebrities who stood in included Shane Richie and Robbie Williams during his Take That days.